Haven't been baptized? Not sure if you're ready? It's time to take the plunge!

 Your baptism should have signified you becoming a follower of Jesus, beginning a changed life, and uniting with a new family.
 If your baptism did not reflect this change of life, then you should be baptized again.

-We will baptize anyone over age 7 who understands what baptism symbolizes and wants to make that personal public declaration.
-We encourage any parents to partner with our Extreme Kids and Upward Students ministries to guide your children through these decisions of faith.
+Yes.
+We encourage any parents to partner with our Extreme Kids and Northside YOUTH ministries to guide your children through these decisions of faith.

 Throughout the New Testament, the Bible teaches that baptism is a public expression of worship symbolizing the new life we have when we follow Jesus.
 In the Bible we see that Jesus’ parents dedicated him to the Lord (Luke 2:22–40), and he was later baptized as an adult (Matthew 3:16–17).